 Does a Poor UX Lead To Lower Search Engine Rankings?

 Google aims to deliver the very best results for a search query.
 There are many factors involved in how Google arrives at these results.
 Quality content is always vital, as are natural backlinks.
-UX ranks right up there as well, as quality overall is becoming the big thing in the search engine world.
+UX ranks right up there, as quality overall is becoming the big thing in the search engine world.

-If people are visiting a website and immediately bouncing out of it, this is an indicator to the search engines that the site is not offering a good user experience in some form or other.
-It could be something as simple as the content not being what the visitor expected to find, the site looking like a jumbled mess, to being far too slow to open.
+Suppose people are visiting a website and immediately bouncing out of it.
+In that case, this is an indicator to the search engines that the site is not offering a good user experience in some form or other.
+It could be something as simple as the content not being what the visitor expected to find, the site looking like a jumbled mess, and far too slow to open.

 Every website owner needs to look at their website from a visitor’s point of view to tweak, test, and make design changes or adjustments that will improve the UX.